wjhurley/9ball-scoring-app/README.md

 ### Repo Structure

   * **public/index.html**: the page template
-  * **src/index.js**: the JavaScript entry point, React is rendered into DOM here, Redux store is configured, and Redux is connected to React
+  * **src/index.tsx**: the TypeScript entry point, React is rendered into DOM here, Redux store is configured, and Redux is connected to React.
-  * **src/components**: All React components are defined here. `App.js` is the top-level component.
+  * **src/components**: All React components are defined here. `App.tsx` is the top-level component.
   * **src/index.css**: Global styles

 ### Making your Contribution